 Welcome

 Welcome!
-Together, we will learn to make causal claims by combining data with arguments.
+Together, we will learn to reason about and assess the plausibility of causal claims by combining data with assumptions.

-Taught by Y. Samuel Wang, Mayleen Cortez-Rodriguez, Filippo Fiocchi, and Shira Mingelgrin.
+Taught by Christina Lee Yu, Y. Samuel Wang, Filippo Fiocchi, and Shira Mingelgrin.
 Read about us here!

 Learning objectives